Please scroll on the PDF below to view the entire document!

 - Adults aged 18 years plus.

-- Patients with a diagnosis of Type 2 diabetes confirmed HbA1c over 58, who have had at least one assessment with GP +/or Practice Nurse and require a dietary review to improve their HBA1c.
+- You have a diagnosis of Type 2 diabetes with confirmed HbA1c >58, and have had at least one assessment with your GP and/or Practice Nurse and need a dietary review to improve your HbA1c.

-- Newly diagnosed Type 2 Diabetes (within the last 6 months) with HbA1c>48.
+- You have newly diagnosed Type 2 Diabetes (within the last 6 months) with HbA1c>48.

-The PCN Dietitian is a member of the healthcare team who works with GP practices within the PCN in your local area.
-They can support you to build the knowledge, confidence and skills to achieve your health and weight management goals.
+The Dietitian can support you to build the knowledge, confidence and skills to achieve your health and weight management goals.

 Who can see the PCN Dietitian?